A remark on certain restricted plane partitions and crystal melting model: Preliminaries

-Intuitively, the $\mu^k$ is just the $k-$th diagonal slice of the plane partition (see Subsection 3.1 in \cite{ORV}).
+Intuitively, the $\mu^k$ is just the $k$-th diagonal slice of the plane partition.
+More precisely, the parts of $\mu^k$ correspond to the height of the columns of cubes in $k$-th slice of the plane partitions.
+See Subsection 3.1 in \cite{ORV} for more details.
 For example, the corresponding interlacing Young diagrams of the plane partition in equation \eqref{eqn:pi ex} is

-Along the opposite direction, a sequence of interlacing Young diagrams can also produce a plane partition, and the interlacing condition between these Young diagrams corresponds to the weakly decreasing conditions \eqref{eqn:def decreasing} for the plane partition.
+Conversely, a sequence of interlacing Young diagrams can also produce a plane partition, and the interlacing condition between these Young diagrams corresponds to the weakly decreasing conditions \eqref{eqn:def decreasing} for the plane partition.
 Thus, we can write

 Obviously, the finiteness of the plane partition $\pi$ corresponds to the condition $\sum_{k}|\mu^k|<\infty$.

 \begin{rmk} In general, we will also consider the plane partitions in a restricted region.
 For example, in Section \ref{sec:main}, plane partition restricted in the region